juju/docs/src/en/charms-destroy.md

 cloud provider.
 Any other Juju machines residing within any of the controller's models will not be destroyed and will need to be removed manually using provider tools/console.
-This command will first attempt to mimic the behaviour of the `destroy-controller` command and failover to the more drastic behaviour if that attempt fails.
+This command will first attempt to mimic the behaviour of the `destroy-controller` command and failover to the more drastic mode if that attempt fails.

 ## Removing machines